logo

 Vegetable Tofu Korma Recipe

 Tofu is actually bean curd and although not very Indian in origin, it has become a large part of the global diet.
-Tofu is a very rich source of protein, iron and calcium.
-It is low calorie and contains absolutely no cholesterol.
-Tofu is a great food source for both vegetarians and non-vegetarians alike.
+Tofu is a very rich source of protein, iron & calcium.
+It is also a very low calorie food & contains absolutely no cholesterol.
+Tofu is a nutritious food source for both vegetarians & non-vegetarians alike.

 Korma is characterized as a mildly spiced curry dish.
-It is thought to have its origins in Mughal cuisine (North Indian or Punjabi cuisine) but korma has also been adapted by the South.
+It is thought to have its origins in Mughal cuisine (North Indian or Punjabi cuisine) but the korma style curry dish has also been adapted by South India.
 Punjabi kormas are often made with either yogurt or cream and usually contain nuts (cashews or almonds usually).
-South Indian kormas tend to be more coconut based but are equally delicious.
+South Indian kormas tend to be more coconut based & rather spicy but are equally delicious.

 VEGETABLE TOFU KORMA